In 2011, Seth recommended "Weapons of Mass Instruction" by John Taylor Gatto and said...

 I end up recommending this book to parents again and again.
 It will transform the way you think of schooling.

 Seth also recommended the book again in 2012 and said:

 John Taylor Gatto is spitting mad, and no wonder.
 He has seen the worst our schools can do.
 He understands the history and is a victim of the bureaucracy.
 I wish every school board member, administrator, teacher, and parent could read a ten-page excerpt of this book.
 It's important.

 What others thought about "Weapons of Mass Instruction"

-John Taylor Gatto’s Weapons of Mass Instruction, now available in paperback, focuses on mechanisms of traditional education that cripple imagination, discourage critical thinking, and create a false view of learning as a byproduct of rote-memorization drills.
-Gatto’s earlier book, Dumbing Us Down, introduced the now-famous expression of the title into the common vernacular.
-Weapons of Mass Instruction adds another chilling metaphor to the brief against conventional schooling.
+John Taylor Gatto’s Weapons of Mass Instruction focuses on mechanisms of familiar schooling that cripple imagination, discourage critical thinking, and create a false view of learning as a by-product of rote-memorization drills.
+Gatto’s earlier book, Dumbing Us Down, put that now-famous expression of the title into common use worldwide.
+Weapons of Mass Instruction promises to add another chilling metaphor to the brief against schooling.

 ScrapeAZon could not connect to Amazon or was otherwise unable to retrieve data from Amazon.
 Please check your Internet connectivity, your ScrapeAZon settings, your country code, and your shortcode configuration.